jon077/Napolean/README.md

 # Characters

-* Napolean:  The main character - an all around jerk dictator that
+* Napoleon:  The main character - an all around jerk dictator that
 * Squealer:  The narrator - a young pig with a strong political opinion about why the world is horrible
-* Boxer:  The workhorse - stoic blue-collar, saves Napolean in most levels
+* Boxer:  The workhorse - stoic blue-collar, saves Napoleon in most levels

 # Plot